 I am a researcher in the Imprecise Probability Group at Dalle Molle Institute for Artificial Intelligence (IDSIA), located in Lugano, Switzerland.
 My research interests focus on uncertain reasoning, and more specifically on theoretical investigations and applications of the theory of imprecise probability.

-Most of my work is related to credal networks, a class of probabilistic graphical models generalizing Bayesian networks to imprecise probability.
+Most of my work is related to probabilistic graphical models: mainly Bayesian networks and their extensions to imprecise probability, which are called credal networks.
+I am especially interested in the application of these models to classification (this including the multilabel case) and, mostly, the development of knowledge-based decision support systems.
 Recently, I began to apply these models also to computer vision.
-At the present moment, I am involved in a research project granted by Armasuisse for the development of knowledge-based decision support systems based on credal networks.
+At the present moment, I am involved in a research project granted by Armasuisse for the development of knowledge-based systems for military decision making based on credal networks.
 I work on this project under the supervision of my former Ph.D. advisor Marco Zaffalon.

 Some further information about myself.

 - I teach Computational Mathematics at SUPSI.

 - A paper I co-authored with my colleagues Cassio P. de Campos, David Huber, and Marco Zaffalon won the Best Paper Award of the ECSQARU 2013 conference.

 - I am an at-large member (and former Treasurer and Executive Editor) of the SIPTA society.